-In the Mediterranean Sea and in the Oceans, the total alkalinity of water is around 2.3 - 2.4 mmol/L, allowing an appreciable absorption of SO2.
-On the contrary, at higher latitudes and far from coastlines, the alkalinity is lower and there is a proportionally lower capacity to absorb SO2.
-However, seawater is also corrosive, due to the higher saline content, (up to around 33 - 37 $g{salt}/kg{seawater}$) leading to the need for special alloys for scrubbers and pipelines construction (Kjølholt et al., 2012; Flagiello et al., 2021a).
+In the Mediterranean Sea and in the Oceans, the alkalinity of water is around 2.3 - 2.4 mmol/L, allowing an appreciable absorption of SO_2 .
+On the contrary, the Finland Gulf and Baltic Sea have a lower alkalinity (0.23 - 0.46 mmol/L) and a proportionally lower capacity to absorb SO_2 .
+However, seawater is also corrosive, due to the higher saline content, (around 33 - 37 g/L) leading to the need for special alloys for scrubbers and pipelines construction (Kjølholt et al., 2012; Flagiello, 2020).
 This is particularly relevant after scrubbing, where the pH reduction and the formation of sulphates gives rise to higher corrosive potentials.